TranThanhTuan2509/video2command-v2/README.md

 ## Video Understanding with Video2Command

 A PyTorch adapted implementation of the video-to-command model described in the paper:

 "[Translating Videos to Commands for Robotic Manipulation with Deep Recurrent Neural Networks](https://sites.google.com/site/video2command/)" in Tensorflow.

-"[Watch and Act: Learning Robotic Manipulation From Visual Demonstration](https://www.researchgate.net/publication/369127059_Watch_and_Act_Learning_Robotic_Manipulation_From_Visual_Demonstration)" for the main idea of this model
+"[Watch and Act: Learning Robotic Manipulation From Visual Demonstration](https://www.researchgate.net/publication/369127059_Watch_and_Act_Learning_Robotic_Manipulation_From_Visual_Demonstration)" for this revised idea

+`This model was revised by Thanh Tuan in 2024`

 - Using both CNNs and RNNs are not enough to understand captured actions and interacted objects.
 According to `Watch and Act`, a new model was proposed for video understanding problems.